shahow98/release-role-holder-stardew-valley/README.md

 #### Usage

-1. Download 'rrhsv.zip' and unzip the file
+1. Download `rrhsv.zip` and unzip the file

 2. Go to the `conf` folder and complete the `base.conf` configuration